How to Install Zsh on Ubuntu

 • Press 2 to populate the .zshrc configuration file with the default parameters, which you can later change manually in the .zshrc file.

-After you complete the setup, the changes are saved, and the Z Shell prompt appears.
-The initial setup appears only the first time you run the shell, but you can rerun the initial setup with the zsh-newuser-install command.
+After you complete the setup, the changes are saved, and the Zsh prompt appears.
+The configuration wizard appears only the first time the user runs the shell, but you can be restart it with the command below:

 Set Zsh as Default Shell

-2. Use the chsh (change shell) command to change the default login shell.
-The following syntax lets you change the default shell with chsh:
+Use the chsh (change shell) command to change the default login shell:

 chsh -s [path] [user]